 The Bureau of Meteorology issues a seasonal flow forecast for the unregulated inflow to Hume Dam (see the figure below).
 Though preliminary, this may suggest the potential inflows into dam in the coming month.
-All the forecast quantiles, except one, are below the historical flows from July to September 2025, suggesting a higher likelihood of dry conditions during this period.
+For the July to September 2025 period, all of the forecast quantiles, except one, are below the historical flows, suggesting a higher likelihood of dry conditions during this period.

 The graph for July to September 2025 is shown below, and updates can be found at: Seasonal Streamflow Forecasts: Water Information: Bureau of Meteorology